pythonistical/pythonistical/README.md

 I mostly specialize in HTML CSS development/ web design and also do some backend development in Python.
 Experienced in the cloud(AWS).
-Currently working on Upstreet
+Currently working on Upstreet.
 Personal motto-
 "javascript sucks"